Emeka-Chukwu/go-blog/README.md

 - [x] Implement api for comments
 - [x] write the test coverage for it
 - [x] complete the api documentation
-- [o] complete the api documentation
+- [ ] complete the api documentation